Style over fashion.

 A look is about rejecting Primark and Prada.

 A look is about the films you love, the music you can’t stop listening to and the people you have placed on a pedestal.
 It’s about looking backwards or inwards for inspiration.
 A look isn’t “the” look…it’s YOUR look.
-It’s your haircut, it’s your iPod playlists, it’s your shoes, it’s the cut of the cloth, it’s free from outsider influence.
+It’s your haircut, it’s your Spotify playlists, it’s your shoes, it’s the cut of the cloth, it’s free from outsider influence.

 It’s virtually impossible to be unique but having a look isn’t about being unique…it’s just about being you-nique.